 If you are trying to save, update or create a column that lists a person or person’s SSN in Excel without hyphens or dashes, there is a simple way to do it which takes just a few seconds to do depending on your current knowledge of Microsoft Excel.
-This tip took me about an hour to figure it out for the Human Resources Department but during the troubleshooting, I learned about switching characters in Excel columns so it was not a waste of time.
+This solution took me about an hour to figure it out for the Human Resources Department but during the troubleshooting, I learned about switching characters in Excel columns from the employee so it was not a waste of time.

 Hiding/Masking the Hyphens